This article is about video games, but first we need to talk about the secret technique of advertising.

 Do you realize the possibilities this has?
 Video games have already equaled the Hollywood blockbusters, and will soon overcome them.
 The depth and narrative possibilities are enormous.
 The immersion in the game is assured, and the coherence between the images, the interaction and the music is absolute.
 More and more studios and producers pay more attention to this element so important for the immersion of the gamer.
 If the game is for children, and must express “nonviolence”, fun, adventure, why not also express it with music?

 The immersion in the game is a determining factor for the success of it.
 And this secret that I just told you about is a key and fundamental element to achieve it.
-I am part of a new era of music composers pushing the established boundaries and taking composition to a new higher level.
+I am part of a new era of music composers pushing the established boundaries and taking composition to a new higher level using science as a tool for that.
 For exemple, recently, the video games music composer Olivier Derivière did an excellent work with the same philosophy of this article, the music of “Get Even” at http://olivierderiviere.com/.

 If you have any question please contact me.
 I hope this article inspire you, and let’s start to create!